Learn about your baby’s surprising new sensory ability, courtesy of her ever-developing brain.

 Your Baby’s Brain Is Developing

 Right now, at 32 weeks pregnant, her brain is getting better and better at sensing the world around her, including odors.
 Your baby has long had the nerve cells needed to process smell, but by the third trimester, she has finally matured enough to put them to work.
+She might even make a face at stinky scents!
 After your baby is born, she’ll use these olfactory skills to single out the scent of her mom, which she’ll find quite soothing.